cgraywang/TextHINData/README.md

         same as 20NG.hin.zip

-## Usage:

-  Unzip the according dataset.

 # Construction details:

   Please refer to the following papers.

-# How to Use the Text based Heterogeneous Information Network Datasets:
+# How to use the text-to-network datasets:
 We released our [[source code]](https://github.com/cgraywang/TextHIN) for the "Knowsim: A document similarity measure on structured heterogeneous information networks".
 Other source code would be released.

 ## References: